 Heel Base/Stacks - Vegetable tanned leather cut from the same bends leather used for our insoles.

-Heel Toplift - Dainite, Commando, Ridgeway, combo leather or Parkhurst custom.
+Heel Toplift - Parkhurst custom/rubber.

 Insole - 3.5mm vegetable tanned bends leather tanned using oak tree bark oils.
 This type of insole, being bends leather, is considered the gold standard of insoles due to its moisture wicking properties, conforming capabilities and longevity.